 When you suffer injuries in a truck accident, you will likely seek compensation from one or multiple parties whose negligence caused the collision.

-This raises an important point: Truck accident lawyers do not typically launch straight into a lawsuit.
+This raises an important point: Tampa truck accident lawyers do not typically launch straight into a lawsuit.
 Rather, we begin the process of financial recovery by filing an insurance claim on behalf of our client.
 When you hire our firm, we will file a claim against the negligent individual or entity’s insurer.
 If attempts to settle with the insurance company do not succeed, we will proceed with a lawsuit.

 You will be in a better position to anticipate the timeline for your truck accident claim or lawsuit if you understand the process that lies ahead.